aws-samples/amazon-mq-workshop/labs/lab-3.md

 # Completion

 Congratulations, you've successfully completed Lab 3!
-You can move on to [Lab 4: Active MQ Broker Statistics](/labs/lab-4.md)
+You can move on to [Lab 4: Testing a Broker Fail-over](/labs/lab-4.md)

 [Return to the Workshop Landing page](/README.md)